ComposableFi/composable/rfcs/0013-deprecate-currency-factory.md

 (mintable) and non-native (external).
 However, we currently have many more ranges that enforce artificial limitations on various abstractions of these two currency types.
 This complicates the currency creation process and leads to confusion while providing no benefit to us.
+Since asset IDs aren't intended for human consumption, there is no requirement for them to be "easily consumable" - the end user should be concerned with the asset's _symbol_, not it's id.

 ### No Permissionless Asset Creation